shabin5785/Golang_notes/Go_4.md

 the whole program—risks becoming blo cked forever.
 If all you need is a simple queue, make one using a slice.

+-**The choice between unbuffered and buffered channels,** and the choice of a buf fered channel’s capacity, may both af fec t the correc tness of a program.
+Unbuf fered channels give stronger sy nchronizat ion guarantees because ever y send operat ion is synchronize d with its corresponding receive; with buffered channels, these operat ions are decoupled.
+Also, when we know an upper bound on the number of values that will be sent on a channel, it’s not unusual to create a buf fered channel of that size and per form al l the sends before the first value is received.
+Fai lure to allocate sufficient buf fer cap acity would cause the program to deadlock.